This post may contain affiliate links.

 Here's a video of that project:

 Now, the thing to know about construction adhesive is that it is a permanent solution for hanging something on the wall of an RV.
-You won't be able to remove whatever you're using it to hang without damaging the wall, so only use this option for hanging things you plan to leave forever!
+You won't be able to remove whatever you're hanging without damaging the wall, so only use this option for hanging things you plan to leave forever!